IsaacBryce/IsaacBryce/index.md

 ---
 <a href="https://sparetimedev.itch.io/rocket-spelunker-demo"><img src="/assets/images/landing.png"></a>

-This Is the landing page for Spare Time Development Art and Design Studio.
+This is the landing page for Spare Time Development Art and Interactive Design Studio.
+Based out of the far north of New Zealand we are focused on creating and developing software, games and art to amuse and perplex.
-This website may change without notice.